 Revolución de Cuba

 Revolución de Cuba, the sibling venue of Revolution, is now a cornerstone of Call Lane’s offering.
-Spread out over two floors, with three different bars, all of which have a chic, rustic design, it’s a smart looking venue, but it’s the food and drink menus that will demand your attention.
+It’s a smart looking venue, spread out over two floors with three different bars, all of which have a chic, rustic design.
+But it’s the food and drink menus that will demand your attention.

 Revolución de Cuba, 52 Call Lane, Leeds, West Yorkshire, LS1 6DT.

 Across the street is the famous heart of Leeds LGBTQ+ nightlife – The New Penny.
 As the oldest gay bar in Leeds, and potentially the oldest surviving venue in the country from when it opened in 1953 as The Hope and Anchor, it has become the cornerstone of an area which is the heart of gay nightlife in the city.
 And not only that, it lays claim to being one of Lily Savage’s early venues before she shot to stardom.